adavisfoy/PyBer_Analysis/README.md

   - Rural customers pay nearly 30 percent more per ride than their urban counterparts.
   - Suburban customers pay about 21 percent more than urban customers.
 - **Average Fare per Driver:**
   - Given the scarcity of drivers in rural areas, rural drivers have the highest average fare per driver which is 3 times the average fare of urban drivers.
 Suburban drivers' average fare is 2 times higher than their urban counterparts.
+Urban drivers make the least of the drivers in any city type.
+Because of this, it may be difficult for these drivers to earn enough money to support their families.
 - **Total Fare by City Type:**
   - See image below.
   - The multi-line chart highlights that the highest peak for all city types occurs in the last week of February.
 The chart also illustrates that their is a significant drop in total fares between the last week in April and early May.